 LLM costs can be reduced 50–90% using five techniques — model routing, semantic caching, knowledge distillation, prompt compression, and quantization — without rewriting your application or accepting quality tradeoffs.
 Most enterprise AI spend goes to frontier models on tasks where a cheaper model produces identical results.

-Engineering teams ship fast by reaching for their most capable model: GPT-4, Claude Opus, Gemini Ultra.
+Engineering teams ship fast by reaching for their most capable model: GPT-5.5, Claude Opus 4.8, Gemini 3.1 Pro.
 The first call works.
 The pattern sticks.
 Six months later, you're routing classification tasks, simple summarizations, and JSON extraction through a frontier model that costs $15 per million output tokens — when a purpose-built alternative would cost $0.40/M and produce identical results on your specific workload.

 LeanLM (not affiliated with Google’s LearnLM educational AI) is an LLM cost optimization platform — this guide covers enterprise LLM cost optimization end to end.